Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 9:
 - By RetroAdvance64.
 - Some people misreference this swing as the "Pog" face but in reality is based off the classic meme "Shoop Da Whoop" from the mid-2000s.
 The remake recreates the face more faithfully to the original idea.

+swing 10:
+- By Sharkcrome.
+- Refrences a Rabbid.

 swing 11:
 - By NHJ.